tberlok/paicos/docs/source/configuration.md

 and people often like to implement this functionality themselves.

-Below is an example where the user would like to have Paicos be abble to automatically compute a derived quantity:
+Below is an example where the user would like to have Paicos be able to automatically compute a derived quantity:
 ```
 import paicos as pa
 def TemperaturesTimesMassesSquared(snap, get_dependencies=False):